-I am a first year PhD student at Software and Societal Systems Department, School of Computer Science, Carnegie Mellon University.
+I am a first year PhD student at Software and Societal Systems Department, School of Computer Science, Carnegie Mellon University, co-advised by Christian Kästner and Chris Timperley.

-Before joining CMU, I received my B.Eng. in Computer Science at the Department of Computer Science and Technology and B.Ec. in Economics and Finance at the School of Economics and Management at Tsinghua University, where I was fortunate to be advised by Prof. Maosong Sun and Prof. Junliang Xing.
+Before joining CMU, I received my B.Eng. in Computer Science and B.Ec. in Economics and Finance at Tsinghua University, where I was fortunate to be advised by Prof. Maosong Sun and Prof. Junliang Xing.

 I also undertook a summer research internship at CMU’s Software and Societal Systems Department, co-advised by Prof. Christian Kästner and Prof. Sherry Tongshuang Wu.